 - For n=2(L shell),2(2)2=8 electrons can be accommodated

 - For n=3(M shell),2(3)2=18 electrons can be accommodated

 - For n=4(N shell),2(4)2=32 electrons can be accommodated

-- Electrons are not accommodated in a next shell until and unless the previous one is fully filled.
+- Electrons are not accommodated in the next shell until and unless the previous one is fully filled.

-- The maximum electrons which can be accommodated in outermost orbit is 8.
+- The maximum electrons which can be accommodated in the outermost orbit are 8.

 Hence, the electronic configuration of first 20 elements is as follows:

 - The Bohr atomic model made correct predictions for smaller-sized atoms like hydrogen, but poor spectral predictions are obtained when larger atoms are considered.

 To overcome these drawbacks, Quantum Model was proposed by Schrödinger and Heisenberg whose basis was of mathematics.

 This model is the final model which we are using now.